 Handout for Halloween, All Saints and All Souls Days:

-A couple of weeks ago, we talked about Noah and the flood, Abram and Sarah and their son Issac.
+Last week we talked about Noah and the flood, Abram and Sarah and their son Issac.

 God made a covenant(a sacred promise) with Noah:

 Genesis 9:15 I will remember my covenant between me and you and every living creature—every mortal being—so that the waters will never again become a flood to destroy every mortal being.

 God made a covenant with Abram and changed his name to Abraham:

 Genesis 17:5 No longer will you be called Abram; your name will be Abraham, for I am making you the father of a multitude of nations.